GLOBAL MARKETS-Oil hits 2-1/2 year high on pipeline shutdown, stocks take breather

 Prices of gas across Europe also soared following an explosion at Austria’s main gas transfer hub and as Russian gas

-The jump in oil helped boost energy-heavy European stock indices, with the pan-European STOXX index rising 0.3 percent by afternoon in London.
+The jump in oil helped boost energy-heavy European stock indices, with the pan-European STOXX index rising 0.1 percent in morning deals in London.
 Europe’s oil and gas sector index hit its highest in a month.

 Earlier in Asia, MSCI’s broadest index of Asia-Pacific shares outside Japan drifted off 0.3 percent, having bounced 2 percent in the past three sessions, with markets consolidating in the hope an upswing in global growth could outlast a likely hike in U.S. interest rates this week.